Estimated reading time: 5 minutes

 But counseling isn’t only a smart economic choice.
 It’s also a chance to explore the field of psychology and (most importantly) give real, meaningful help to those who suffer from addiction in our community.
 Addiction and recovery are difficult processes, and the people you are helping will often be in difficult situations.

 InterCoast Colleges offer a program in Alcohol and Drug Counseling Studies.
 This program offers guidance and training that will help anyone, with or without experience, exceed the standards for drug counseling certification in California.
-The program educates individuals on the core concepts of counseling, the processes of addiction treatment and relapse prevention, guidelines for ethical and legal compliance, pharmacology, neurology, and development of personal and professional skills.
+The program educates individuals on the core concepts of counseling, addiction treatment and relapse prevention processes, guidelines for ethical and legal compliance, pharmacology, neurology, and the development of personal and professional skills.

 If you are interested in pursuing a career in Substance Abuse Counseling, feel free to contact InterCoast Colleges.
 You can find guidance for the application process, costs and financial assistance, and any other questions you might have.
 We’re easy to contact, with an active presence on many of the major social media sites.
 You can also chat with a representative on our site, fill out our contact form, or give us a call at (866) 787-3888.
 We look forward to hearing from you!